What is an OTP Bot & How to Protect Yourself From It

 2FA, or Two-Factor Authentication, is a security process that requires users to provide two different authentication factors to verify their identity.

 These factors can include something you know (like a password) and something you have (like a smartphone or a One Time Password).
-Its purpose is to ascertain that the individual seeking authorization is indeed the rightful owner and not solely relying on the secrecy of a compromised password.
+Its purpose is to ensure that the individual seeking authorization is indeed the rightful owner and not solely relying on the secrecy of a compromised password.

 What are OTP Bots?